kit0-0/Leaderboard/README.md

 # 📖 About the Project <a name="about-project"></a>

-**Leaderboard** is a repository that aims to master all of the tools and best practices learned in previous steps.
+**Leaderboard** aims to integrate the Leaderboard API service into an application, providing functionality for creating new games, saving scores, and retrieving scores for a game.

 ## 🛠️ Built With <a name="built-with"></a>